 The teardrop implants demand a high level of technical expertise, and a highly-skilled surgeon may provide you with a superior aesthetic outcome.

 - Cost: Teardrop implants are typically more expensive than round implants.
 Furthermore, surgical procedures involving teardrop implants are more complicated and time-consuming than procedures involving round implants, resulting in a sometimes higher surgeon fee.

 - Incision: The teardrop shape and textured shell of a teardrop implant typically necessitate larger incisions based on the size to place the implant into the breast pocket.
 It means a greater likelihood of visible scarring as well as a longer recovery period.

 - Implant Rotation: It is a rare complication; however, you shouldn’t be concerned because these implants have a rough shell surface that permits the surrounding tissue to stick firmly and hold it in place, preventing such consequences.

 Teardrop implants are most frequently used for breast reconstruction after a mastectomy, as there is often no breast tissue left after surgery.
 Patients undergoing breast augmentation who prefer above-muscle implant placement and have little-to-no natural breast tissue may benefit from a teardrop-shaped implant.

 Finally, the best implant for each patient will be determined by their specific needs and desired result.
-Discussing your desired outcome and questions with a surgeon is best to determine which type of implant is right for you.
+Discussing your desired outcome and questions with our medical review team will be helpful for you to determine which type of implant is right for you.